Sunday, October 13, 2024

 My 28th Year and some Reflections

-Today is my 28th-year of existence on earth.
-And I am thanking the Lord for giving me another year to make precious memories with my loved ones.
-Before my birthday, I have been receiving great gifts, they are not material things, but they are the ones that will last forever.
-And I am so thrilled.
-This year, I have so many plans and goals.
-Hopefully, I can achieve them all.
-Primarily for my family, especially my child.
-Yesterday, I saw her trying on my shoes, and that's the time I noticed she's growing up so fast.
+Today marks my 28th year of existence on Earth, and I am grateful to the Lord for giving me another year to create precious memories with my loved ones.
+Before my birthday, I received wonderful gifts; they are not material things, but they are those that will last forever, and I am so thrilled.
+This year, I have many plans and goals, and hopefully, I can achieve them all, primarily for my family, especially for my child.
+Yesterday, I saw her trying on my shoes, and that’s when I noticed how fast she’s growing up.

-Every day I feel like a student at Motherhood University, learning many things that will help me bring up a happy child and decoding her little toddler attitudes.
-There are many times I felt I failed because whenever she's doing something terrible, I can't help but broke down and lost my patience.
-Fortunately, my husband is always there to help me.
+Every day, I feel like a student at Motherhood University, learning many things that will help me raise a happy child and decode her little toddler attitudes.
+There have been many times when I felt I failed because, whenever she does something challenging, I can't help but break down and lose my patience.
+Fortunately, my husband is always there to support me.
 We're both working side by side on this journey.
-It is challenging but the most rewarding thing we've ever done.
-I think that our child is a reflection of who we are back then to our parents.
-My daughter helped me realize many things like how I treat my parents, how I behave, who I was etc. So this year, I want to focus more on being a mom and a wife.
-And one of my birthday wishes is to become an excellent parent to baby G.
+It is challenging, but it is the most rewarding thing we've ever done.
+I believe our child is a reflection of who we were to our parents.
+My daughter has helped me realize many things, like how I treat my parents, how I behave, and who I was.
+So this year, I want to focus more on being a mom and a wife.
+One of my birthday wishes is to become an excellent parent to baby G.

 Tuesday, December 31, 2013